Therapy for pregnancy and postpartum mental health in NYC

 Therapists specializing in pregnancy anxiety and postpartum depression in NYC

-Whether you are trying to conceive, are expecting, or have just become a new mother, father, birthing person, or partner, this process comes with unique challenges that affect you on a deeply personal level.
+Whether you are trying to conceive, are expecting, or have just become a new parent, this process comes with unique challenges that affect you on a deeply personal level.
 You can navigate them with complete support in therapy.

 Our team of psychologists at Manhattan Therapy Collective are trained in a number of therapy approaches that support mood difficulties and role transitions, such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Interpersonal Therapy.
 We encourage you to reach out for support - we’d love to connect and be there for you through this beautiful, wild, uncertain, exhausting, and demanding moment in your life.